612-306-9558

 Peach Street Distillers Corn Dip and Margaritas

 I’m sure you’ve heard the phrase “but it’s a dry heat” from those of us who live in a high desert environment.
-I understood what people were saying before we visited but I didn’t really appreciate it until we spent more time in Grand Junction and western Colorado.
+We thought we understood what people were saying before we visited but didn’t really appreciate it until we spent more time in Grand Junction and Western Colorado.
 We would do an activity outside during the summer and I wondered why I wasn’t sweating.
-I was, it was just evaporating so quickly that I didn’t notice.
+Actually I was, it was just evaporating so quickly that I didn’t notice.
 That’s why everyone here says to drink plenty of water.
 You don’t realize you are losing water because you don’t get sweaty just walking around like you do in more humid environments.

 Because the summer temperatures are comfortable, we like to dine outside whenever possible.
 Many of the local establishments have outdoor patios or rooftop decks.
 Some are in the sun while others offer shade.
 Grand Junction, Fruita and Palisade are all very dog friendly.
 You’ll often see water bowls for dogs along the sidewalk and on restaurant patios.